Pyongchon-guyok: Other industries

 Other notable industries in the guyŏk are the Pot'onggang Organic Fertiliser Factory in Chŏngpy'ŏng-dong and the Taedonggang Battery Factory in Saemaŭl-dong.

 The Pyongyang Trolleybus Factory is located in Pyongchon-guyok, although its address is listed as being in Potonggang-guyok.

 Education

-It is also the location of the Mansudae Art Studio and School, the Pyongyang Chang Chol Gu University of Commerce, the P'yŏngyang University of Printing Industrial Arts.
+It is also the location of the Mansudae Art Studio and School, the Pyongyang Chang Chol Gu University of Commerce, the Pyongyang University of Printing Industrial Arts.

 Tourism

-For international visitors, it is the location of the Pot'ong Hotel and the Ansan Chodasso Guest House.
+For international visitors, it is the location of the Pot'ong Hotel and the Ansan Chodasso(안산초대소) Guest House.

-The Pyongchon Revolutionary Site in P'yŏngch'ŏn 1-dong commemorates where Kim Il-sung chose the building site of the first ammunition factory built after the liberation of Korea.
+The Pyongchon Revolutionary Site in P'yŏngch'ŏn 1-dong commemorates where Kim Il Sung chose the building site of the first ammunition factory built after the liberation of Korea.

 Transportation

-The Korean State Railway has a branchline of the P'yŏngnam Line in the guyŏk with a marshalling yard, P'yŏngyang Choch'ajang in Chŏngp'yŏng-dong, and the freight-only P'yŏngch'ŏn Station in Haeun 1-dong, providing a number of industries in the area with rail freight service.
+The Korean State Railway has a branchline of the P'yŏngnam Line in the guyŏk with a marshalling yard, Pyongyang Choch'ajang in Chŏngp'yŏng-dong, and the freight-only P'yŏngch'ŏn Station in Haeun 1-dong, providing a number of industries in the area with rail freight service.

 The district is served Chollima Line terminus Puhung station, tram line 3, trolleybus line 5, various bus routes and waterways.